open-xml-templating/docxtemplater/readme.md

  - [ ] Incompatibility with IE: Error : SCRIPT5022: End of stream reached (stream length = 14578, asked index = 18431).
 Corrupted zip ?
  - [ ] Use FileSaver API for output http://eligrey.com/blog/post/saving-generated-files-on-the-client-side
- - [x] stop overflooding the global scope:
-     - DocUtils
-     - XmlTemplater
-     - jsQrCode
-     - jsZip
-     - DocXTemplater
-     - ScopeManager
-     - XmlMatcher
- - [ ] output with FileSaver.js to name your file
- - [x] Remove the node/browser specific code when possible
- - [x] When not possible, create a NodeSpecific File or BrowserSpecific File